 She was an imaginative storyteller, a talented illustrator, a smart entrepreneur, an enthusiastic farmer, an award-winning Herdwick sheep breeder, a committed conservationist and a generous philanthropist.

-As a child, Beatrix, her parents and her brother began vacationing in the Lake District, and the family tradition continued for more than 20 years.
+Called “the busy Bee” by her cousin, Beatrix, her parents and her brother began vacationing in the Lake District, and the family tradition continued for more than 20 years.
 In 1882, the Potters rented Wray Castle, a showy Gothic-style house near Ambleside that was built in the 1840s by James Dawson, a retired surgeon from Liverpool.

 In 1911 and again in 1913, they stayed at Lindeth Howe, a summer holiday home a mile south of Bowness-on-Windermere that was built for a mill owner in 1879.
 While staying here, Beatrix illustrated The Tale of Timmy Tiptoes and The Tale of Pigling Bland; her amateur photographer father, Rupert, took many photographs of the house and gardens that are now displayed there.
 After Rupert died in 1915, Beatrix bought Lindeth Howe for her mother, Helen, who lived there until 1933.
 Today, it is a wonderful hotel where I stayed for the first week of my third Potter pilgrimage.